 19) What is residual payment and part payment?

-Ans: Residual payment it clears original invoice with incoming amount and create new line item for remaining outstanding amount.
+Ans: Residual payment it clears original invoice with the incoming amount and creates new line item for remaining outstanding amount.

 Partial payment it leaves the original invoice amount and creates new